South Jersey school district reaches $950,000 settlement with family of girl lured and attacked by cyber predator

 Around that time, the victim’s parents asked the district to block their daughter’s access to any websites unrelated to schoolwork, but the district did not respond, the lawsuit alleged.
 They became “increasingly concerned” about her laptop and told the school they did not want her to bring it home, the lawsuit said.

+Ed Salmon wanted to get some daily exercise when he stepped down as Millville High School’s …

-The lawsuit also alleged that a school guidance counselor was made aware of the girl's improper contact with Heim, but never informed the girl's parents, school officials, or authorities.
+The lawsuit also alleged a school guidance counselor was made aware of the girl’s improper contact with Heim but never informed the girl’s parents, school officials or authorities.

 The parents eventually reached an agreement with the school that the girl would check the laptop out each morning and return it at the end of the day, the lawsuit said.
 Heim, however, continued to contact the girl through the school laptop and eventually made plans to meet her at a Collingswood park in March 2018.